startxfr/docker-images/Services/php/README.md

 ## Running from dockerhub registry

-* with `docker` you can run `docker run -it --name="sv-php" startx/sv-php` from any docker host
+* with `docker` you can run `docker run -it --name="service-php" startx/sv-php` from any docker host
 * with `docker-compose` you can create a docker-compose.yml file with the following content
 ```
 service:
   image: startx/sv-php:latest
-  container_name: "sv-php"
+  container_name: "service-php"
   environment:
     CONTAINER_TYPE: "service"
     CONTAINER_SERVICE: "php"